botbind/docs/commands.md

 ![Commands](/assets/img/commands1.png)

-## Your first command
+## Your first Command

-To create your a command:
+To create a command:

 1. Head to your addon folder and create a new folder called `commands`.
 2. Inside the commands folder, create a category folder.
 Let's call it `Test Commands`.